AlbertoSabater/AlbertoSabater.github.io/_posts/2017-06-29-Paraphrase-identification.md

 Feature Engineering is one of the most important part in a Data Science project.
 For this project there are two kinds of features, those related with question representations and those related with similarities.

 As I mentioned above, each word is represented as a vector and each question as a sequence of vectors.
-However, learning this Word Embeddings requires a big amount of data to get consistent results.
+However, learning these Word Embeddings requires a big amount of data to get consistent results.
 To avoid this step I have used pretrained Word Embeddings from [GloVe](https://nlp.stanford.edu/projects/glove/).
 Specifically I have used those trained with data from a Common Crawl with 840B tokens and 2.2M words represented as a 300-dimensional vector.

 Before using these embeddings, each question has to be preprocessed.
 NLP cleaning includes steps like setting all characters to lower case, removing odd characters, removing stop words, stemming (not in this project), and convert each sentence to an array of indexes, where each index points to a word representation in an Embedding Layer and each row of its weights represents a word vector.